Next Start

 Noise

 One of the first things that might come to mind when you think of a diesel engine is the noise it makes.
 Modern technology has made it possible to eliminate the loud rumble heard when starting up a diesel truck.
-In fact, from the inside of many diesel-powered vehicles, you wouldn’t even know if it was using a gas or diesel engine.
+In fact, from the inside of many diesel-powered vehicles, you wouldn’t even know if it was powered by a gas or diesel engine.

 Cost